Selling Luxury Retail

 A brick-and-mortar store is only as good as its salespeople.
-After all, it is the salesperson who is the face of the store and who has the most direct interaction with customers.
+After all, the salesperson is the face of the store and has the most direct interaction with customers.
 Therefore, brick-and-mortar stores must invest in training their salespeople to be transformed into sales ambassadors.

-• First and foremost, associates need to be knowledgeable about the products they are selling, and luxury brick-and-mortar stores, in particular, need to ensure that their salespeople are properly trained to provide an exceptional level of customer service.
+• First and foremost, associates need to be knowledgeable about the products they are selling, and luxury brick-and-mortar stores, in particular, need to ensure that their salespeople are properly trained to provide exceptional customer service.

-• In addition, brick-and-mortar stores need to create a motivating and positive work environment for their salespeople.
+• In addition, brick-and-mortar stores must create a motivating and positive work environment for their salespeople.
 When salespeople feel valued and appreciated, they are likelier to go above and beyond for customers.

-• Finally, brick-and-mortar stores need to give their salespeople the tools to be successful.
+• Finally, brick-and-mortar stores must give their salespeople the tools to succeed.
 This includes access to technology, competitive commissions, and adequate resources.

 When brick-and-mortar stores take these steps, they can be confident that they have turned their salespeople into sales ambassadors.

-What do affluent customers want, and how to create a crew that delivers?
+What do affluent customers want, and how do you create a crew that delivers?